Entry Requirements

 Debates in Contemporary Society

 In this unit we will examine some key debates and how these relate to a contemporary global society.
 We consider issues such as relationships and identity in an online age, the impact of globalisation and the digital divide.
+We look at protest groups, terrorism and how the internet can be used for good and for bad.
+Consider, for example, the fact that in 2025 The Taliban in Afghanistan has imposed a total internet blackout - devastating for the women and girls in the country who relied on online platforms for their education since they were banned from attending schools after age 12 !

 In the second half of this unit we focus on crime and deviance, a topic that our students love.
 We consider different types of crime, reasons for criminality and how society tries to solve the problem of crime.
+New crimes are emerging all the time - green crime, hate crime, cyber crime, organised crime - and this leads to a really contemporary feel to this unit.

-All in all this is a course that really considers the world in which we live and some of the key issues and debates that characterise both our wider society and our personal identities.
+All in all, this is a course that really considers the world in which we live and some of the key issues and debates that characterise both our wider society and our personal identities.

 Stay up to date with news, information and upcoming events.